djdarth/web-csirt/_posts/2026/2026-07-30-cloudflow-full-disclosure.md

 - `C:\Users\Administrator\NTUser.dat`
 - `C:\Users\Administrator\appdata\Roaming\Microsoft\Windows\PowerShell\PSReadline\ConsoleHost_history.txt`

-It could not be confirmed, due to limited access during testing, whether running the web server with administrative privileges was a misconfiguration by the server administrator or a default setting of the CLOUDFLOW PROOFSCOPE software.
+It could not be confirmed, due to limited access during testing, whether running the web server with administrative privileges was a misconfiguration by the server administrator or a default setting of the CLOUDFLOW software.

 ### Risk